-Interest rate risk arises from the possibility that changes in interest rates will affect future profitability or the fair values of financial instruments.
+Interest rate risk in the banking book refers to current or prospective risk to the Group's capital and earnings arising from adverse movements in interest rates that affect future profitability or the fair values of financial instruments.
 The Group is exposed to interest rate risk as a result of mismatches of interest rate re pricing of assets and liabilities.
-The most prominent market risk factor for the Group is interest rates.
 This risk is minimized as the Group's rate sensitive assets and liabilities are mostly floating rate, where the duration risk is lower.
 The Group has set risk limits for both earnings at risk (EAR) and economic value of equity (EVE) for interest rate risk in the banking book (IRRBB).
 In general, the Group uses matched currency funding and translates fixed rate instruments to floating rate to better manage the duration in the asset book.